henkaku-center/henkaku-wiki/notes/on_boarding_mobile.md

 	  - Tap on "connect to Metamask"
 	  - Tap on "Veryfy using MetaMask"
 	  - Tap "Sign", and then "Registration Complete" is displyed.
-	  - Return to Discord, if you see ✅ under your commannd "!register", the process is complete.

 #### ※Now you have finished the initial setup in the community.
 Thank you for your time.
 ---
 5. **How to send $HENKAKU**